— Theodore Roosevelt

 - Theodore, Jr.'s brother Kermit was no slouch himself, joining Pa in the Amazon and serving in both World Wars (even to the point of joining the British Army before the US entered the war).
 Unfortunately, he had a tendency to get depressed and hit the bottle when in situations less exciting than war or hunting; the cirrhosis combined with a bout of malaria to lead to his discharge from the British Army.
 After this led him to yet another bout of drinking, his wife enlisted Cousin Franklin's help, sending the FBI to find him, give him a commission in the Army, and take him to command a fort in Alaska.
 He there committed suicide.

-- Kermit's son, Kermit, Jr., is notable as one of the CIA's early agents, specializing in Middle Eastern affairs.
+- Kermit's son, Kermit, Jr., is notable as one of the CIA's early case officers, specializing in Middle Eastern affairs.
 He is most notable for directing Operation Ajax, which despite being one of the darker spots in American history was probably one of the ballsier and more ingenious plans ever put into action.

 - Badass In Charge